serokell/blog-posts/existential-vs-universal-quantification/article.md

 * Make universal quantification explicit with  `ExplicitForAll`.
 * Create a heterogeneous list with existential data types.
-* Use existentially quantified type variables to make instantiation happpen at the definition site.
+* Use existentially quantified type variables to make instantiation happen at the definition site.

 ## Universal quantification